troglobit/uftpd/README.md

 Running
 -------

-To start uftpd in the background as an FTP-only server, simply call
+To start uftpd in the background as an FTP/TFTP server, simply call

     sudo ./uftpd

-To enable both FTP and TFTP, call
+To change port on either FTP or TFTP, use

-    sudo ./uftpd -f -t
+    sudo ./uftpd -o ftp=PORT,tftp=PORT

-The `-f` and `-t` can be given alternative Internet port arguments, e.g.
-`-f2121` to start FTP on port 2121.
-For other command line options and more details, see the man page or the output from the command:
-<kdb>`uftpd --help`</kdb>
+Set PORT to zero (0) to disable either service.

-To run uftpd from the Internet super server, inetd, use the following two lines in `/etc/inetd.conf`:
+To run uftpd from the Internet super server, inetd, use the following two lines in `/etc/inetd.conf`, notice how `in.ftpd` and `in.tftpd` are symlinks to the `uftpd` binary:

-    ftp		stream	tcp	nowait	root	/usr/sbin/uftpd -i -f tftp	dgram	udp	wait	root	/usr/sbin/uftpd -i -t
+    ftp		stream	tcp	nowait	root	/usr/sbin/in.ftpd
+    tftp	dgram	udp	wait	root	/usr/sbin/in.tftpd

 Remember to activate your changes to inetd by reloading the service or sending `SIGHUP` to it.
 Another inetd server may use different syntax.
 Like the inetd that comes built-in to [Finit][], in `/etc/finit.conf`:

-    inetd ftp/tcp   nowait /usr/sbin/uftpd -i -f -- The uftpd FTP server inetd tftp/udp    wait /usr/sbin/uftpd -i -t -- The uftpd TFTP server
+    inetd ftp/tcp   nowait /usr/sbin/in.ftpd  -- The uftpd FTP server
+    inetd tftp/udp    wait /usr/sbin/in.tfptd -- The uftpd TFTP server

 Origin & References